foam-framework/foam2/doc/guides/Dao.md

     dao.where(this.EQ(this.Todo.IS_COMPLETED, true)).skip(40).limit(20).select(sink)

+## Querying with mLangs

+mLangs are composable objects that allow queries to be assembled without knowing the underlying target query language. mLangs serialize easily, or compile themselves into SQL, server-specific query formats, or run directly on an indexed, in-memory `foam.dao.MDAO`.

+For example, to pass this filter each object must have an `isCompleted` property that equals `true`, and a `label` property that contains the string "donuts",
+case-insensitive:

+    dao.where(
+      this.AND(
+        this.EQ(this.Todo.IS_COMPLETED, true),
+        this.CONTAINS_IC(this.Todo.LABEL, "donuts")
+      )
+    )

+The language is extensible, so you can write your own mLangs, or use `foam.mlang.predicate.Func` to run an inline function on each potential object.

 For easy access to the basic mLangs and Sinks, either implement `foam.mlang.Expressions` or create an instance of `foam.mlang.ExpressionsSingleton`.
 You'll see this in most of the examples.

     foam.CLASS({